 For this review, I choose various parameters to evaluate Tormach 1100M CNC mill like size, build quality, material capability, spindle, controller and electronics, upgrades, accessories, community, and support.

 The Tormach 1100M has a 69" × 56.5" footprint (including the chip tray).
 You have to keep around 20" wide passage on all sides to effectively get to the electronics panel, side switches, and coolant tank (on the stand).

-If you buy the entry package, you need to provide a solid table that can handle around 500 lbs of the weight and is sturdy enough to dampen the vibrations in metal machining.
+If you buy the entry package, you need to provide a solid table that can handle around 500 lbs of weight and is sturdy enough to dampen the vibrations produced during metal machining.

 Alternatively, you can consider the welded steel stand that Tormach offers.
 It is made of cast iron and has rigid build quality for heavy-duty CNC machining.

 The stand has leveling feet to level it on uneven surfaces.
 It also has a 12-gallon moveable coolant tank to be used with a flood coolant system.